 52 Cottage St Bar Harbor, ME (207) 288-2326

-When we were at the brewery we saw at least 5 children.
+When we were at the Atlantic Brewing Company we saw at least 5 children.
 Everyone had their babies in carriers and the booths are perfectly cozy for nursing moms to have a little privacy or for toddlers to sit.

 240 Main St, Bar Harbor, ME 04609